 |HUMAN ANATOMY AND PHYSIOLOGY I||ZOOL 2403||BIOL 2401, 2101, 2301|

 |HUMAN ANATOMY AND PHYSIOLOGY II||ZOOL 2404||BIOL 2402, 2102, 2302|

 |PHYSICS or BIOMECHANICS||PHYS 1403 or ESS 3301||PHYS 1401, 1101, 1301|

 |STATISTICAL METHODS||MATH 2300||MATH 1342, 1442, 2342, 2442|

 Applicants are expected to have some knowledge of the occupational therapy profession.
 This can be acquired in several ways: volunteer work, paid employment, and /or observation in occupational therapy settings/ services.
-It is in the best interest of the applicant to have completed at least 40 clock hours, preferably in two different settings prior to the application deadline for the program.
-Applicants are also encouraged to become familiar with the occupational therapy profession by exploring the professional literature and online sources.
+It is in the best interest of the applicant to complete a substantial number of experiential hours in occupational therapy (a minimum of 40 hours, preferably in a variety of different settings) prior to the application deadline for the program.

 Frequently check with the programs to which you plan to apply prerequisites and/or application procedures can change.